chaoss/community/CONTRIBUTING.md

 ## Request a Tour Guide

 CHAOSS has a program called our Tour Guides where a newcomer can request more 1:1 guidance for getting started and connecting with the group that is of interest to them.
-Simply reach out to our Tour Guide Coordinator, Maryblessing Okolie, on Slack and she will start the ball rolling.
+Simply reach out in the #newcomer channel of our Slack workspace and the Tour Guide Coordinator will get the ball rolling.

 ## Find an Issue